Lonely Planet’s guide to navigating overtourism on the Amalfi Coast

 The problems that mass tourism has created are everyone’s responsibility to address, from travelers to service providers to travel writers.
 We ought to be more aware that every time we step somewhere we have an impact – we do leave a trace.
 We should also be a lot more conscious that people have to live in places that we visit – and it’s usually the locals who face the long-term consequences of our travel plans.

 But we cannot forget that travel is an invaluable good, and it makes us better human beings.
-Traveling is the equivalent of dreaming whilst awake: the heightened sensations, the euphoric disorientation, the feeling of floating in some place we’ve never been before.
+Traveling is the equivalent of dreaming while awake: the heightened sensations, the euphoric disorientation, the feeling of floating in some place we’ve never been before.
 Few human experiences combine that particular alchemy of curiosity, bravery, and liberty quite like leaving one’s comforts for an unknown place, and feeling like we’ve connected to it.

 That’s what this is all about, isn’t it?
 So we need to do it better.